mobilemind/text2datauri/README.md

 ## Release History

+1.0.5: bump version to republish with improvements for node 8 + npm 5

 1.0.4: switch to eslint and apply best practices feedback from it

 1.0.3: updates based on lint and for Code Climate testing/feedback